Zod Showcase

 Environment Variable Validation

 Validate process.env at startup so your app crashes early with a clear error instead of mysteriously misbehaving at runtime.
-Try removing DATABASE_URL or setting NODE_ENV to an unknown value.
+All env vars are strings, so z.coerce handles conversion automatically: z.coerce.number() turns "3000" into 3000, z.coerce.boolean() turns "false" into false.
+Chain .default() to fill in fallbacks for non-critical variables.
+Try removing PORT to see the default kick in, or setting MAX_RETRY to "99" to hit the maximum.

 Schema